gtkrshnaaa/villarch/README.md

 # **Villarch**

-**Villarch** is a minimalist serverless API architecture built with **vanilla Node.js**.
+**Villarch** is a **minimalist serverless API architecture** built with **vanilla Node.js**.
 Designed for clarity, efficiency, and flexibility, Villarch helps developers create modular backend services focused on a well-structured **CRUD** pattern.
 Free from heavy frameworks, it’s perfect for projects that prioritize stability, scalability, and simplicity.

-Villarch is also built to ensure a **seamless transition between serverless platforms like Vercel and traditional VPS environments**—allowing developers to scale and migrate effortlessly without rewriting code.
+Villarch is also built to ensure a **seamless transition between serverless platforms like Vercel and traditional VPS environments**, allowing **developers** to scale and migrate effortlessly without rewriting code.

+Because Villarch is more than just an architecture, it’s a **Versatile API Framework** with a modular structure that enables flexible backend development.
+By using a handler-based pattern, Villarch runs natively in serverless environments like Vercel while leveraging the Villarch Runtime for persistent execution on VPS.
+With a well-organized structure, it simplifies API management without sacrificing deployment flexibility.

 **Villarch Philosophy:**